I Love Recipe

 7

-Prepare 23.5 fl oz of anchovy and kelp broth by simmering a handful of anchovies and 1 piece of kelp for 10 minutes.
+Prepare 700ml anchovy and kelp broth by boiling a handful of dried anchovies and 1 piece of kelp for 10 minutes.

 8

-Heat 1 tbsp of cooking oil in a pan (or wok) and add 1 tbsp of minced garlic.
-Sauté until the garlic aroma rises.
-(Sautéing the garlic thoroughly removes the raw garlic smell and infuses a savory aroma throughout the broth.)
+Heat 1 tbsp cooking oil in a pan (or wok) and add 1 tbsp minced garlic.
+Sauté until the garlic aroma develops.
+(Sautéing the garlic thoroughly removes its raw smell and infuses a savory fragrance throughout the broth.)

 9

-Add 2 tbsp of gochujang (고추장) and gently stir-fry over medium heat for 1 minute.
-(Stir-frying gochujang in oil first enhances its vibrant color and brings out a deeper savory flavor.
-Be careful not to use too high heat, as it can burn quickly, so maintain medium heat.)
+Add 2 tbsp gochujang (고추장) and gently stir-fry over medium heat for 1 minute.
+(Stir-frying gochujang in oil first enhances its color and deepens its savory flavor.
+Maintain medium heat as high heat can burn it quickly.)

 10

-Drain the potatoes that were soaking in cold water and add them to the stir-fried gochujang.
+Drain the soaked potatoes and add them to the stir-fried gochujang.
 Continue to stir-fry over medium heat.
 (Stir-frying the potatoes this way makes the broth much richer and more savory.)

 11

-Pour in 23.5 fl oz of anchovy and kelp broth and bring the potatoes to a rolling boil.
+Pour in 700ml anchovy and kelp broth and bring the potatoes to a rolling boil.

 12

-Add 1 tbsp of guk-ganjang (국간장), 1 tbsp of mirin, and 1 tbsp of gochugaru (고춧가루), then stir well.
-(Season carefully at this stage to avoid making it too salty.)
+Add 1 tbsp guk-ganjang (국간장), 1 tbsp mirin (맛술), and 1 tbsp gochugaru (고춧가루).
+Stir well.
+(Adjust seasoning at this stage, being careful not to make it too salty.)

 13